Skip to main content

 6. Where will we stay?

-Either in a Guest House, Camp/Dorm stay, or Floor Stay facility.
-Group members opting for the floor stay may need to bring their own air mattress/cot, sheets, and pillow.
+Participants will either stay on the Floor of a Church or Community Center, or in a Camp/Dorm Stay Location.
+Group members opting for the floor stay will need to bring their own air mattress/cot.
+Both Floor Stays and Camp/Dorm Stays will need to provide their own sheets and pillow.
 Showers and restrooms will be available on site.
-Those that opt for Guesthouse lodging will be guaranteed air conditioning!

 7. What about transportation?